one-on-one/beginning_programming/views/two.markdown

 <a href="http://repl.it/Cfl" target="_blank" class="btn btn-mini btn-info try-it">Run Example Code</a>

-Hashes can have any data type as a value, but the keys must be a `String`.
+Hashes can have any data type as a key and value, but typically keys must are String.
 Here's a more complex example of a hash:

 <script src="https://gist.github.com/3431725.js?file=w2-e6.rb"></script>